 About me

-Hello!
-I am a Ph.D candidate in Computational Chemistry at the Laboratory of Innovative Technologies (LTI) at the National School of Applied Sciences, Abdelmalek Essaadi University, Tetouan, Morocco.
-My current research focuses on computational drug discovery of natural products as lead candidates for the management of neurodegenerative diseases, specifically Parkinson’s disease.
+With a PhD in Cheminformatics and Computational Chemistry at the Laboratory of Innovative Technologies, National School of Applied Sciences, Abdelmalek Essaadi University, Tetouan, Morocco.
+My current research focuses on employing computational approaches to accelerate the drug discovery of natural products as lead candidates for the treatment of neurodegenerative diseases and infectious diseases.

 I focus on the early stages of drug discovery, including identifying, validating, and selecting promising therapeutic targets.
 My primary interest lies in multi-target-directed drugs, designed to simultaneously address multiple targets implicated in specific disease pathways, such as oxidative stress and neuroinflammation.